yugabyte/yugabyte-db/docs/content/v1.3/deploy/kubernetes/helm-chart.md

 You must have a Kubernetes cluster that has Helm configured.
 If you have not installed Helm client and server (aka Tiller) yet, follow the instructions [here](https://docs.helm.sh/using_helm/#installing-helm).

-The YugaByte DB Helm chart documented here has been tested with the following software versions:
+The Yugabyte DB Helm chart documented here has been tested with the following software versions:

 - Kubernetes 1.10+
 - Helm 2.8.0+
-- YugaByte DB Docker Images 1.1.0+
+- Yugabyte DB Docker Images 1.1.0+
-- Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to YugaByte DB.
+- Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to Yugabyte DB.
 This can be 3 nodes with 4 CPU core and 15 GB RAM allocated to YugaByte DB.
 - For optimal performance, ensure to set the appropriate [system limits using `ulimit`](../../manual-deployment/system-config/#setting-ulimits/) on each node in your Kubernetes cluster.

 Confirm that your `helm` is configured correctly.